Artist

 How much does Brian Eno make in a year?

-Brian Eno is modeled at $550K-$2.2M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Brian Eno is estimated at $550K-$2.2M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Brian Eno still make money?